We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.

-People should consider the following factors when choosing a suitable mattress:
+People should consider the following factors when choosing the right mattress for their needs:

-About 70 percent of individuals with osteoarthritis (OA) have some sort of trouble sleeping, according to the Arthritis Foundation.
-Unfortunately, insufficient sleep can make it harder for people with arthritis to successfully manage their condition.
-Finding a good mattress for arthritis and joint pain can help people get the rest they need.
+About 70% of individuals with osteoarthritis (OA) have some trouble sleeping, according to the Arthritis Foundation.
+Insufficient sleep can make it harder for people with arthritis to manage their condition.
+Finding a good mattress for arthritis and joint pain can help people get needed rest.

-Although there is not much scientific data on which type of mattress is best for people with arthritis, some studies have found that sleeping on a medium firm mattress may help reduce pain.
-People with arthritis may be best served by mattress that provide cushioning and support.
+Although there is not much scientific data on which type of mattress is best for people with arthritis, some studies have found that sleeping on a medium-firm mattress may help reduce pain.
+People with arthritis may be best served by mattresses that provide cushioning and support.

-Those seeking less expensive options could look for mattresses the provide the best pressure relief in areas where they need it.
-These are typically called zoned support mattress, because they provide extra support in key areas of concerns, such as the lower back, shoulders, and hips.
+Those seeking less expensive options could look for mattresses that provide the best pressure relief in areas where they need it.
+These are typically called zoned support mattresses, because they provide extra support in key areas of concern, such as the lower back, shoulders, and hips.

-This zoned support can take the form of heavier duty coils or more dense foam, depending on how a mattress is constructed.
+This zoned support can be heavier-duty coils or more dense foam, depending on how a mattress is constructed.
 Additionally, mattresses with a cushiony layer on top can provide extra comfort for people with sore joints.

 To discover more evidence-based information and resources for arthritis, visit our dedicated hub.